 As a barrier island, this action is designed to protect existing resources (both natural and man-made) within the 100-year flood plain.
-This project, as designed will protect the existing dune ecosystem from future storm damage.
+This project, as designed with berm renourishment, will protect the existing dune ecosystem from future storm damage.